KAO2 reports for IPENZ Migration Skill Assessment

 Professional knowledge, including significant duties, tasks completed, and noteworthy successes, should be listed chronologically in this section.
 It’s very important to remember that this section needs to be connected to the one before it.
 On the final page, a table will be used to display information concerning continuous professional development (CPD).

-There was a lot of material that needed to be accurately summarized in standard English, with each section matching.
-The reports had to be clear and limited to what was absolutely essential.
-Although more information can be provided, cross-referencing is always important to confirm that you have the fundamental knowledge necessary to effectively convey your ideas.
+The reports had to be clear and limited to what was essential.
+Although more information can be provided, cross-referencing is always important to confirm that you have the fundamental knowledge necessary to convey your ideas effectively.

 What guidelines are applicable to skilled immigration to New Zealand?